Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 - An `fACL` chunk MAY appear multiple times within a single entry, each representing a distinct `Platform` + `Acl type` combination.
 When multiple `fACL` chunks share the same `Platform` + `Acl type` pair, decoders MUST treat the last occurrence as authoritative.
 - Encoders MAY write `fACL` on entries of any `FHED.Entry kind`.
 Decoders that cannot interpret a chunk's `Platform` value MUST skip the chunk; extraction MAY proceed using `fPRM` as a fallback source of basic permission information.
 - Decoders SHOULD prefer `Native` for same-platform restoration and `Name` for cross-platform restoration.
+- Encoders MUST preserve the native ACE ordering from the source when writing `fACL`.
+Wire order carries evaluation semantics on platforms that perform first-match evaluation (Darwin, NFSv4) and on platforms that mandate a canonical ordering (POSIX.1e, Windows DACL).
+Decoders MUST read and apply ACEs in wire order and MUST NOT reorder ACEs during round-trip (read followed by re-write).
+- Preserving the complete Windows `SECURITY_DESCRIPTOR` is NOT a goal of this specification. `fACL` carries DACL and SACL content only; the `Owner` and `Group` SIDs and the full `SECURITY_DESCRIPTOR.Control` field are NOT preserved.
+On extraction to a Windows target, the file owner and group are determined by the extracting environment rather than by the source archive.

 ### 4.3.
 Summary of standard chunks